Add/Upsert a Contact/Lead Using the Salesforce API

-LeadConduit’s SalesForce integration lets you add a Contact or a Lead to your SalesForce instance.
+LeadConduit’s Salesforce integration lets you Add or Upsert either a Contact or a Lead to your Salesforce instance.

-Begin by adding a SalesForce delivery step to your flow:
+Begin by adding a Salesforce Recipient step to your flow.

-The first time you set up a SalesForce integration you will be prompted to authorize LeadConduit to connect to SalesForce:
+The first time you configure a Salesforce recipient you will be prompted to authorize LeadConduit to connect with Salesforce:

-But if LeadConduit was previously connected to SalesForce you will be given the option to use an existing connection or add a different one:
+On any subsequent connections, or if LeadConduit was previously connected to Salesforce, you are provided the option to use an existing connection or add a different one:

 For a new Salesforce account login, you will be directed to the Salesforce Login page.
 Enter the credentials to be used there:

 Once the user has logged in to Salesforce, LeadConduit will establish its connection with Salesforce and will prompt you to choose whether you want to create new Salesforce Contacts or create new Salesforce Leads:

 For Upsert actions, you will be prompted to select an External ID field and connect the appropriate data to it to make Upsert work properly.

 When Salesforce is added to your flow, LeadConduit will automatically add all the Salesforce Standard fields to your flow: